-What is the buyer's’ journey?The buyer's journey is the process that buyers move through as they identify a need and become aware of a product or service that may address that need, evaluate it, and then make a decision and purchase.
+What is the buyer's journey?The buyer's journey is the process that a buyer moves through as they identify a need and become aware of a product or service that may address that need, evaluate it, and then make the decision to purchase.

 Buyers don’t want to be openly prospected or pressured.
 They want to be able to gain valuable information that supplements what they already know, preferably from online sources, so they can formulate their own decisions.

 The buyer’s journey is, in essence, a process consisting of the following three phases: awareness, consideration, and decision.
 Your clinic or spa needs to develop specially formulated content and marketing to target each of the three stages in the buyer's journey.
 Here, we will unpack the three phases in detail, and outline the ways in which you can target the buyer, while maximizing your own opportunities.